Charity Worker Visa

 How to apply

-You can apply for the Charity Worker Visa up to 3 months before you intend to start work in the UK.
+You can apply for the Charity Worker Visa for up to 3 months before starting your temporary work in the UK.
 You must apply for this visa online and can do so on the gov.uk website.

-As well as completing the application form you must also prove your identity as part of the application.
+As well as completing the visa application form, you must prove your identity as part of the visa application process.
 How you do this will depend on what type of passport you hold.
-You can either scan your passport on the ‘UK Immigration: ID Check’ app or if you are unable to do this you will need to attend an appointment at a visa application centre to have your biometric information taken, this is your photograph and fingerprints.
+You can either scan your passport on the ‘UK Immigration: ID Check’ app, or if you are unable to do this, you will need to attend an appointment at a visa application centre to have your biometric information taken; this is your photograph and fingerprints.

 You will be told which one you need to do when you apply.
-If you do need to go to a visa application centre they might need to keep your passport and other documents whilst your application is being processed.
+If you need to go to a visa application centre, they might need to keep your passport and other documents while your Charity Worker Visa application is being processed.

-Once you successfully submit your application you can usually expect to receive a decision on your application within 3 weeks.
+Once you successfully submit your charity worker application, you can expect to receive a decision on your visa within 3 weeks.

-As part of your Charity Worker Visa application, the Home Office will also expect you to submit a number of documents as well as a portfolio of supporting evidence to demonstrate that you are able to meet the visa requirements.
+As part of your Charity Worker Visa application, the Home Office will also expect each charity worker applying to submit a number of documents and a portfolio of supporting evidence to demonstrate that you can meet the visa requirements.

 The documents you will need for your Charity Worker Visa application include: